Kewal Dhaliwal

 Kewal Dhaliwal (born 7 October 1964) is a Punjabi playwright, theater director and president of Punjab Sangeet Natak Akademi Chandigarh.
-An alumnus of the National School of Drama, Dhaliwal has been active in theater for more than thirty-five years.
+An alumnus of the National School of Drama, Dhaliwal has been active in theater for more than forty-seven years.

 Life

 Kewal Dhaliwal was born in a village near Ajnala, Amritsar district, Punjab in the family of Shiv Singh and Mohinder Kaur.
 In 1978, he joined the theatre group of Gursharan bhaji as an artist and worked there for ten years.
 In 1988, Kewal Dhaliwal joined the National School of Drama.
 Then he came to Amritsar and founded Punjabi Theatre Group Manch Rangmanch.